Green Standards Manages Diversion of GM Office Assets; Boosts Crowdfunding Campaign for Urban Farm in Detroit

 Green Standards’ financial contribution complements an office furniture donation to MUFI for the community center made possible by the partnership with GM and its campus decommissioning project.

-Through Green Standards, Herman Miller, and GM’s collaboration, MUFI, along with other local nonprofits, have received free office furniture and equipment that helps to improve the comfort, safety, and productivity of their work spaces while creating direct cost savings.
-MUFI will also receive interior design resources for its community resource center from Herman Miller.
+Through Green Standards and GM’s collaboration, MUFI, along with other local nonprofits, have received free office furniture and equipment that helps to improve the comfort, safety, and productivity of their work spaces while creating direct cost savings.

 MUFI’s community center building restoration project will be a featured component of Sustainable Brands ‘17 Detroit global conference held in Detroit for the first time at Cobo Convention Center May 22-25.
 For more information about MUFI, visit www.miufi.org.